xdth/qbackup/README.md

 # qbackup
-Backup site files and database in a tar.gz file, sending it to a remote server
+Backup site files and database in a tar.gz file, sending it to a remote server with scp